EndlessTrax/100-days-of-code-2018/README.md

 Build a Quiz app

-Build a CRUD web app with a list of Movies I'd like to watch.
+**Started** - Build a CRUD web app with a list of Movies I'd like to watch.
 Bonus points for integrating with Omdb API.

 Build a Bonsai Catalog web app (maybe with django and Twilio?)